igorcasmarques/igorcasmarques.github.io/my-story/1-from-curitiba-to-provo.md

 ### Belas

 When my day at UFPR ended, I bussed downtown to Belas, where college courses were held in the evening.
-I remember some things about those classes vividly.

 #### Video game music

-One instructor asked us about our long-term goals.
-"I want to write music for video games," I replied.
+My harmony instructor at Belas asked us students about our long-term goals.
+"I want to write music for video games," I said.
 Everyone chuckled, thinking I was joking.

 "Oh, you're serious...," the instructor realized.